Alpha Hydroxy Probiotic Cleanser Chirally Correct

-Lactic acid is one of the oldest and most well-loved beauty ingredients in the world.
-For centuries, women have been utilizing the renewing, calming power of milk to improve their complexions.
-Lactic Acid is found in milk.
-Every animal's milk contains lactic acid, which is suitable for the babies that drink it.
+Lactic acid is one of the world's oldest and most well-loved beauty ingredients.
+For centuries, women have been using milk's renewing, calming powers to improve their complexions.
+Moreover, every animal's milk contains lactic acid, which is suitable for the babies that drink it.

-It is good for the women worldwide who want something that will both effectively moisturize the skin and promote renewed skin tone and improved texture.
-Even Cleopatra would bathe in milk to keep her skin hydrated and glowing.
-Considered to be one of the most beautiful women in history, there’s no arguing with lactic acid's efficacy.
+Additionally, it is good for women worldwide who want something that will both effectively moisturize the skin and promote renewed skin tone and improved texture.
+In fact, Cleopatra would bathe in milk to keep her skin hydrated and glowing.
+Considered one of the most beautiful women in history, there's no arguing with lactic acid's efficacy.

-While you can find lactic acid in milk, it is also common in yogurt.
-Powdered Milk or Plain yogurt makes great homemade masks.
+While lactic acid is found in milk, it is also common in yogurt.
+Therefore, powdered milk or plain yogurt makes great homemade masks.

 Moisturizing Effects of Lactic Acid

 Few ingredients in the natural world are as moisturizing as lactic acid.
-This acid penetrates even the deepest layers of skin, carrying with it the moisture that the skin so desperately needs.
+This acid penetrates even the deepest layers of skin, carrying the moisture the skin desperately needs.

-Unlike other sources of moisture, the lactic acid does not just deposit hydration.
-Instead, it helps to train skin cells to hold on to their moisture.
+Unlike other sources of moisture, lactic acid does not just deposit hydration.
+Instead, it helps to train skin cells to hold onto their moisture.

-One of the leading causes behind both oily and dry skin is the skin’s inability to hold on to the moisture that it needs.
+One of the leading causes behind both oily and dry skin is its inability to hold the moisture it needs.
 This usually results in one of two conditions, the first being that the face is always dry, as it has secreted all of its moisture.

-With the other state, the skin is always too oily.
-It can sense that it is not properly hydrated and compensates by producing far too much oil.
+Secondly, the skin is always too oily.
+This is because it can sense that it is not properly hydrated and compensates by producing too much oil.